-It is important for correct operation that all the air is removed from the ground arrays.
+It is important for correct operation that all the air is removed from the ground arrays including the header pipework.
 Slinkies consist of a large number of 1 metre diameter loops of 32mm OD pipe and air can collect at the top of these loops.
 Even vertical (ie. drilled) arrays can have trapped air and should be purged.